Building Pipelines#

 675.4

-Exploring an interactive DataFrame#
+Exploring a reactive DataFrame#

 Hint

-Now use this interactive Dataframe to filter the earthquakes deeper than specified by the depth_slider.
+Now use this reactive Dataframe to filter the earthquakes deeper than specified by the depth_slider.
 Call this filtered dataframe depth_filtered and to view it conveniently, use the .head() method to see the first few entries.

 Hint

-Use the the regular pandas idiom to filter a DataFrame with df[mask] where mask is boolean mask.
+Use the the regular pandas idiom to filter a DataFrame with df[mask] where mask is a boolean mask.
 The only difference is instead of picking a fixed depth value to filter by, you can use the depth_slider widget instead.

 depth_filtered = ...